 From Istanbul, catch a connecting flight bound for Kuala Lumpur, arrival at destination in afternoon.
 End of tour.

-A non-refundable deposit (unless tour cancelled by LevArt) of RM 2,000 is payable to secure booking.
+A *security deposit of RM2,000 is payable to secure booking.
 Balance fee RM 4,400 to be collected upon booking deadline or when the tour is fully booked.

 Full terms & conditions (eg: cancellation policy) please click here.